Not working on public holidays

 Claire is a full-time employee who usually works overtime on top of her ordinary hours on a Wednesday.
 She gets an overtime payment for these overtime hours under her award.

 Wednesday 1 January is New Year’s Day, which is a public holiday, so Claire has the day off.
 Even though Claire doesn't go to work, she still gets her base pay rate for the ordinary hours she would have normally worked.
 She is not entitled to payment for the overtime hours.

 An employee doesn't get paid for a public holiday if they don't normally work on the day that the public holiday falls.

 Example: No ordinary hours on a public holiday

 Ying is a part-time employee.
 He works Monday to Wednesday each week.
 This year, Boxing Day falls on a Friday.

 As Ying's rostered hours don’t include Fridays, he doesn't get paid for the Boxing Day public holiday.

 All employees have a right to be absent from work on a day or part day that is a public holiday.

-An award, enterprise agreement or other registered agreement can set out other rules about not working on a public holiday.
+An award, enterprise agreement or other registered agreement can set out other rules and entitlements when not working on a public holiday.

 Find out the rules about not working on a public holiday in your award by selecting from the list below.